mbalsells/Optimum-team/README.md

 # Our solution

-We have realized that is problem is really similar to the classical knapsack but with certain resticrtions, so it can be solve using dynamic programming. ...
+We have realized that is problem is really similar to the classical knapsack but with certain resticrtions, so it can be solve using dynamic programming.
+Conside